 "Dear Galit Zamler,

 On behalf of all the teachers and students of Be'eri school,

-I wish us all to continue this lucrative cooperation,
+We wish to continue this lucrative cooperation,

 With great appreciation,

-Amalia and the Be'eri family.
+Amalia and the Be'eri family."

 "In honor of